Javi1591/ContosoUniversity/README.md

 ## Xavier Nazario

 # Project Description
 This project follows the Contoso University getting started tutorial from Microsoft Docs.
 It is created using ASP.NET Core Razor Page web application.
-More features are to come.
+It demonstrates how to build a simple university management system using, while showing best practices like responsive design, partial views, and accessibility improvements:

+- ASP.NET Core MVC / Razor Pages
+- Entity Framework Core
+- SQL Server
+- Bootstrap for responsive layout

 # How to Run
 - Ste 1: Clone the repository from GitHub url